Aberdeen Harbour

 Aberdeen Harbour, rebranded as the Port of Aberdeen in 2022, is a sea port located in the city of Aberdeen on the east coast of Scotland.
 The port was first established in 1136 and has been continually redeveloped over the centuries to provide a base for significant fishing and ship building industries.
 Since the 1970s it has provided support to the offshore oil and gas industry operating in the North Sea and it is the main commercial port in the north east of Scotland.

+The Port of Aberdeen is the largest port in Scotland (by berthage and area) and the busiest port via vessel visits in Scotland also.

+In 2023, the Port of Aberdeen opened South Harbour.
+This £420million extension added 1.5km of deep water berthage to support cruise ships, cargo vessels and the Offshore wind sector.

+Port of Aberdeen is the UK's oldest business, since 1136.

 History

 12th to 16th century

 A port has existed at Aberdeen since at least the 12th century, with the first recorded reference being from 1136, when King David I of Scotland permitted the Bishops of Aberdeen the right to charge a tithe on all vessels visiting the port.
 Located on the estuary of the River Dee, the area initially comprised sandbanks and waterlogged marshes.
 At that time the river entered the area from the south west on a northerly course before turning eastwards towards the sea, featuring a series of channels and islets (known locally as 'inches').
 The channels were also fed by the Den Burn, a tributary of the Dee, which flowed from the north east.
 The port was located on the northern most channel, immediately to the south of the town.
 It is thought that these channels, sandbanks and islets changed position over time, as maps dating from 1661 and 1773 show noticeably different arrangements.

 The area experienced a number of issues which could make navigation into the port difficult.
 Coastal currents and northerly winds would often allow a sandbank to form at the mouth of the river, leaving a water depth of only a few feet.
 The tidal area did not have any protection from easterly storms, and the channel leading to the town was shallow and obstructed.
 The first known improvements to address these issues are recorded in a charter dating from 1281, which indicates that a bulwark ran southwards from the bottom of Shiprow.
-It is thought that is may be the 'Old Pier' which appears on a 1773 plan of Aberdeen.
+It is thought that this may be the 'Old Pier' which appears on a 1773 plan of Aberdeen.
 Later in 1339, records mention the 'quay of Aberdeen', which was repaired in 1453 and either repaired or rebuilt during 1484.